LunarLogic/starability/README.md

     ```

-2. Add a stylesheet with a name of an animation works best for your app name inside your website's <head> element.
-There are [the minified versions](https://github.com/LunarLogic/starability/tree/master/starability-minified) or [standard css files](https://github.com/LunarLogic/starability/tree/master/starability-css).
-Let's say we want fading animation:
+2. Add a stylesheet with a name of an animation that works best for your app name inside your website's <head> element.
+There are [the minified versions](https://github.com/LunarLogic/starability/tree/master/starability-minified) or [standard CSS files](https://github.com/LunarLogic/starability/tree/master/starability-css).
+Let's say we want a fading animation:

     ```html
     <head>